Brock Lesnar: Rise to prominence and departure (2002–2004)

 Lesnar's initial title reign included rivalries with The Undertaker, and Big Show.
-He retained the championship against The Undertaker via double disqualification at Unforgiven, and in a Hell in a Cell match at No Mercy, but lost the title to Big Show at Survivor Series following interference from Heyman, in a storyline betrayal that marked Lesnar's first televised pinfall loss and his transition to a fan-favorite character.
-At Royal Rumble in January 2003, Lesnar defeated Big Show to enter the Rumble match, which he won by last eliminating The Undertaker, earning a title shot at WrestleMania XIX.
+He retained the championship against The Undertaker via double disqualification at Unforgiven on September 22, and in a Hell in a Cell match at No Mercy on October 20, but lost the title to Big Show at Survivor Series on November 17 following interference from Heyman, in a storyline betrayal that marked Lesnar's first televised pinfall loss and his transition to a fan-favorite character.
+At the Royal Rumble on January 19, 2003, Lesnar defeated Big Show to enter the Royal Rumble match, which he won by last eliminating The Undertaker, earning a title shot at WrestleMania XIX on March 30.